 Settings also include important security features.
 It's here that you can configure multi-factor authentication (highly recommended) and an alert anytime a login is attempted from a foreign country (also highly recommended).

-Personal Capital also shows you a list of the devices you've authorized to access your account and when the last sign-on from that device occurred.
+Empower also shows you a list of the devices you've authorized to access your account and when the last sign-on from that device occurred.
 I'll often delete old devices I no longer use from this list.

 As you can see, it gives you a snapshot of your net worth, your monthly budget, your cash flow, your investments, and even where you are on your retirement and emergency savings goals.

-I'm surprised at how much I use the banking features of Personal Capital.
+I'm surprised at how much I use the banking features of Empower.
 The primary features that I rely on are the Cash Flow and Budgeting functions.
 Specifically, the tool shows me how much investment income we generate each month (interest and dividends).
 The budget tool shows me how much we spent and on what by category.